ansible-community/package-test-results/templates/issue.md

 Please see the errors below and address them.
 If these issues aren't addressed within a reasonable time period, the collection may be subject to [removal from Ansible][removal].

+*Please fix the issues identified below and then create a new Galaxy release so the fixes are caught in the next round of automated testing.*

 Thank you for your efforts and for being part of the Ansible package!
 We appreciate it.

 ---